 Example: a dependent commuter student with gross summer FWS earnings of $1,500.00 is expected to contribute $534.00 from these earnings toward 2017-2018 educational expenses.
 The computation of attributed earnings for this student is as follows:

 |Attributed earnings =||$534.00|

-Federal Perkins Loan-Available for undergraduate enrolled at least part-time (6 credits) during summer session one only.
+Federal Perkins Loan-Might be available for undergraduate enrolled at least part-time (6 credits) during summer session one if previously borrowed for the year.
 SFS will determine a student’s eligibility for a summer Perkins loan based on available funding levels, remaining annual eligibility and summer session I enrollment only.
-(Perkins Loan funding is not available for undergraduate students enrolled during summer session II only).
+(Perkins Loan funding is not available for undergraduate students enrolled during summer session II only or new borrowers).